Gavriil1/CI_PP4_TD/README.md

 ### Task List
-- Allows the user to see all their their tasks for Dayly, Weekly, Montlhy, Yearly goals
+- Allows the user to see all their tasks for Daily, Weekly, Monthly, Yearly goals.
-- User can see, Severity of the task, deadline of the task, complete status
+- Users can see the severity of the task, deadline of the task, and completion status.
-- Allows a user an option to create a task, update/view the task, delete the task
+- Allows users the option to create a task, update/view the task, and delete the task.

 <details><summary>See feature images</summary>